Jerseyville, Illinois: Recreation

 The Donald W. Snyders Community Sports Complex is located on the southern side of the city on County Road, east of Jersey Community Middle School.
 The complex is made up of two baseball fields, two softball fields, one football field, outdoor oval track, and a concession stand.
 The complex, which is maintained by Jersey Community Unit School District 100, replaced the previous oval track and football field at Jersey Community High School, as the building was built on top of the field in 2005.

 Government

 Jerseyville uses a city commission form of government, consisting of four commissioners and one mayor.
-The city's current mayor is William Russell.

 Education

 Jerseyville has a number of public and private schools.
 Public schools are part of Jersey Community Unit School District 100.